openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 #.
 Set up the filters to identify the segment of learners you want to grade.

 #.
-Click the **Download Bulk Management** button to download a CSV of subsection assignment grades for learners matching the currently specified filters.
+Click the **Download Grades** button to download a CSV of subsection assignment grades for learners matching the currently specified filters.

    The CSV contains one row per learner, and the following columns: